FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 :::tip

-What to do with this `ebool isBigger`?
+Wondering what to do with `ebool isBigger`?
 Check out the page on [conditions](select-vs-ifelse.md).

 :::

 :::tip[Deep Dive]

-Didn't we just said that the computation is executed asynchronously?
+Didn't we just say that the computation is executed asynchronously?
 So - how can we know the ciphertext's handle in real time?

 In fact, the ciphertext's handle is determined regardless of it's value.
-It is bascially representing the operation that needs to be performed to create this value.
+It is basically representing the operation that needs to be performed to create this value.

 For example: